Highland Spreadwing (Lestes plagiatus)

 Distribution

-Widespread in East and Southern Africa.
+Lestes plagiatus is widespread in eastern and southern Africa.
 In south Africa it is found primarily in the east where it is common.
 Marginal in the Northern and Western Cape.

 Below is a map showing the distribution of records for Highland Spreadwing in the OdonataMAP database as at February 2020.